 Virtual commissioning places great requirements on the simulation software.
 It needs to support accurate simulation of a variety of systems, from simple sensors and actuators to conveying systems, robot applications and MES-level control of production facilities.
 Furthermore, the time spent on creating the simulation models needs to be as little as possible to achieve the goal of reducing overall engineering effort.
 This requires a software package that is easy to use, and allows your engineers to leverage their existing knowledge and skills.
-Visual Components’ 3DCreate and 3DSimulate have been created to do just that.
+Visual Components’ family of 3D manufacturing simulation products has been created to do just that.

 The simulation model needs to accurately emulate the real system’s behavior, but it is also crucial that the same exact control system and control software can be used with both the simulation and the real automation system.
 In practice, this means that the same PLC or robot controller hardware or software selected for the real system should be used for virtual commissioning as well.